xinzhan/core-services.en/help/interface/audience-library/audience-library.md

 ---
-description: Manage the translation of visitor data into audience segmentation in Experience Cloud Audience service.
+description: Learn how to manage the translation of visitor data into audience segmentation in Adobe Experience Cloud Audience service.
 seo-description: Manage the translation of visitor data into audience segmentation in Experience Cloud Audience service.
 seo-title: Experience Cloud Audiences service
 solution: Experience Cloud
-title: Experience Cloud Audiences
+title: Adobe Experience Cloud Audiences
 uuid: 92faf3a8-1375-4e32-905b-74cad48144d3
 ---

 # Experience Cloud Audiences {#topic_679810123CAA4E0CA4FA3417FB0100C7}

 Audiences are collections of visitors (a list of visitor IDs).
 Adobe's Audience Library lets you manage the translation of visitor data into audience segmentation.
-As such, creating and managing audiences is similar to creating and using segments, with the added ability to share the audience segment to products and services in [!DNL Experience Cloud].
+As such, creating, and managing audiences is similar to creating and using segments.
+You can also share the audience segment to products and services in [!DNL Experience Cloud].

 ![](assets/audiences.png)

 Audiences can be created or derived from various sources, such as:

 * New ones created in the [!DNL Experience Cloud]
-* From [!DNL Analytics] segments published to the [!DNL Experience Cloud]
+* [!DNL Analytics] segments published to the [!DNL Experience Cloud]
-* From [!DNL Audience Manager]
+* [!DNL Audience Manager]

 **Real-Time versus Historical Audiences**

 All audiences, regardless of where they are sourced, are accessible for real-time targeting use cases.
 However, audiences shared from Analytics to Audience Manager are not accessible for real-time targeting.
 The system evaluates audiences in two ways:

 * Historical audiences from Analytics are evaluated every 4 hours.
 Total time to process and share may take up to 8 hours.
 Historical audiences always include return visitors.
 * Real-time audiences are sourced in the Experience Cloud Audiences and evaluated in real time.

 ## How solutions use audiences {#concept_01EB9345C5344597BC94A864EDD38EE1}